symfony-cmf/symfony-cmf-docs/bundles/seo/introduction.rst

                 ),
             ),
         ));

+This sets default values for the ``SeoPage`` value object.
+You can later update that object with more precise information.
+It is available as service ``sonata.seo.page.default``.

-The only thing to do now is to use the twig helper in your templates:
+To render the information, use the following twig functions in your templates:

 .. code-block:: html+jinja